 - antipsychotic agents, which are used to treat schizophrenia

-Apathy sufferers benefit from a supportive network of family and/or friends.
-These support networks can help them regain interest in their surroundings.
+You may benefit from a supportive network of family and/or friends.
+They can help you regain interest in your life and surroundings.

-Mental health professionals can discuss concerns with patients.
-They can also help patients re-establish a more positive outlook on life.
-A combination of therapy and medication is usually more effective for apathy sufferers than each treatment alone (Ishizaki, J., et al., 2011).
+Mental health professionals can also help.
+They can discuss concerns and also guide people to re-establish a more positive outlook on life.
+A combination of therapy and medication may be more effective for apathy than either treatment on its own.

 Research continues on other potential treatments for chronic apathy.
-An example is cranial electrotherapy stimulation (Ishizaki, J., et al., 2011).
-This approach may help patients who suffer from apathy after a traumatic brain injury that affects the frontal lobe.
-A doctor applies a brief, low-voltage electric current across the forehead to stimulate the brain.
+One possible treatment is cranial electrotherapy stimulation.
+This approach may help treat apathy after a traumatic brain injury that affects the frontal lobe.
+A specialist applies a brief, low-voltage electric current across the forehead to stimulate the brain.
 The treatment is painless.

 Another potential therapy is cognitive stimulation therapy.
 This approach is used for Alzheimer’s patients.
-Patients participate in group activities to stimulate brain waves.
+It involves participation in group activities in order to stimulate brain waves.
 Examples include games or looking at pictures to recognize facial expressions.